 Relaxing during birth will give your partner confidence that everything is fine.
 It is like being in a plane through turbulence.
 Take a look at the stewards/flight attendants.
 Are they worried?
 Nope….then everything is cool.
 It is the same thing during childbirth.
 Be careful, though; this could backfire if you look too relaxed.
 It is a fine line!

-Relaxing when you are back home is important because you are now a brand new first-time Dad, and you need to chill out, so your new baby does not pick up on your anxiety!
+Relaxing when you are back home is important because you are now a new first-time Dad, and you need to chill out so your new baby does not pick up on your anxiety!

-When you are becoming a Father for the first time, you can alleviate the concern and reduce the tension by preparing correctly and following the tips above!
+When becoming a father for the first time, you can alleviate the concern and reduce the tension by preparing correctly and following the tips above!

-I keep mentioning it, but preparation REALLY IS key to being a good Dad and being a good partner.
+I keep mentioning it, but preparation is key to being a good dad and partner.

 As they say:

 Failing to prepare is like preparing to fail.

 Be the Don and get stuff organized.
 People will respect you for it, and you will respect yourself.
 Confidence in yourself will increase, and the confidence that other people have in you will increase.

 Respond to your trepidation swiftly and accurately, and you cannot fail!